Router Configuration

 linkDialWorkerCount: 32

-This is an example of generating a private router configuration with the ziti
+This is an example of generating a private router configuration with the ziti CLI.

 #!/usr/bin/env bash